QuantEcon/lecture-source-jl/source/rst/multi_agent_models/uncertainty_traps.rst

 .. figure:: /_static/figures/uncertainty_traps_mu.png
    :width: 100%

-We see that :math:`\mu` tracks :math:`\theta` well when there are sufficient firms in the market
+We see that :math:`\mu` tracks :math:`\theta` well when there are sufficient firms in the market.

-However, there are times when :math:`\mu` tracks :math:`\theta` poorly due to insufficient information
+However, there are times when :math:`\mu` tracks :math:`\theta` poorly due to insufficient information.

-These are episodes where the uncertainty traps take hold
+These are episodes where the uncertainty traps take hold.

 During these episodes